lindanna/bootstrap_k_alpha/README.md

 # bootstrap_k_alpha
-A notebook demonstrating how to bootstrap Krippendorff's alpha
+A notebook demonstrating how to bootstrap Krippendorff's alpha.